godotengine/godot-docs/tutorials/threads/using_multiple_threads.rst

         thread.wait_to_finish()

-Your function will, then, run in a separate thread, then will exit.
+Your function will, then, run in a separate thread until it returns.
-Even if the function exits, the thread must collect it, so call :ref:`Thread.wait_to_finish()<class_Thread_method_wait_to_finish>', which will wait until the thread is done (if not done yet), then collect it.
+Even if the function has returned already, the thread must collect it, so call :ref:`Thread.wait_to_finish()<class_Thread_method_wait_to_finish>`, which will wait until the thread is done (if not done yet), then properly dispose of it.

 Mutexes
 -------

 Accessing objects or data from multiple threads is not always supported (if you do it, it will cause unexpected behaviors or crashes).
 Read the :ref:`Thread Safe APIs<doc_thread_safe_apis>` to understand which engine APIs support multiple thread access.

-When processing your own data or calling your own functions, as a rule, try to avoid accessing the same data from different threads.

-Even if your data supports this, you may run into synchronization problems, as the data is not allways updated between CPU cores when modified.
-Always use a :ref`Mutex<class_Mutex>` when accessing a piece of data from different threads.
+When processing your own data or calling your own functions, as a rule, try to avoid accessing the same data directly from different threads.
+You may run into synchronization problems, as the data is not allways updated between CPU cores when modified.
+Always use a :ref:`Mutex<class_Mutex>` when accessing a piece of data from different threads.

-Here is an example of using a mutex to access data:
+Here is an example of using a mutex:

 .. tabs::
  .. code-tab:: gdscript GDScript